Former Capitol security officials blame intelligence lapses for deadly Jan. 6 riot

-Testimony from three now-resigned officials — Capitol Police chief Steven A. Sund, House Sergeant-at-Arms Paul D. Irving and Senate Sergeant-at-Arms Michael C. Stenger — each sought to minimize their responsibility for the events of Jan.
-6, which resulted in five deaths from injuries at the riot and temporarily delayed the congressional certification of President Biden’s victory.
+Testimony from three now-resigned officials — Capitol Police chief Steven A. Sund, House Sergeant-at-Arms Paul D. Irving and Senate Sergeant-at-Arms Michael C. Stenger — each sought to minimize their responsibility for the events on that violent and chaotic day, which resulted in five deaths from injuries at the riot and temporarily delayed the congressional certification of President Biden’s victory.

 But they each, to varying degrees, detailed how they were caught off-guard by the scale and ferocity of the pro-Trump crowd, which escalated from a relatively peaceful protest to a violent mob in a span of hours while security officials scrambled — and ultimately failed — to respond.